suletom/Remote/README.md

 - low power
 - support for HDMI-CEC: can control TV, but needs some hacking
 - HW supported video decoding on desktop with minimal hacking
-- real PC like desktop experince
+- real PC like desktop experience

 Cons:
 - slow (due to the SD card)